qiboteam/qiboml/doc/source/advanced/calibrator.rst

             trigger_shots = 10,
         )

-At the end, we can define the `Expectation` and specify the `Calibrator`.
+Finally, we can pass the `Calibrator` to the `Expectation` decoder as an additional argument.
-Every `trigger_shots` time the Executor is called, the calibration protocols are executed, and the results are dumped into the `path`.
+Every `trigger_shots` time the calibration protocols are executed, and the results are dumped into the `path`.

 .. code::